 Remembering Loved Ones at Wedding Ceremony

 There are a handful of ways to remembered deceased relatives at your wedding ceremony without it clouding your special day.
-Here’s a few things I personally did and you might like!
+Here’s a few things I personally did at my Connecticut wedding and you might like!

 Incorporating a Moment of Silence During the Ceremony

 After we walked down the aisle and before we started our wedding ceremony readings, our officiant/mutual best friend welcomed and thanked everyone for joining us on such a joyous day.
 Along with this welcoming included a brief moment of silence for my mom and dad who couldn’t be with us.

 Although Mike and I had both lost grandparents at the time of our wedding, we kept the moment of silence specifically from my mom and dad since their deaths had the most prominent impact in my life and because their absence was more significantly noted.

 Besides this moment of silence in the beginning, we didn’t include them furthermore in our wedding ceremony readings to keep it focused on us.